 BTW, you do not need an intermediate step of email..
 We needed to have it because we also send out satisfaction surveys using this SMS number.

-Then, we started copying/pasting the patient phone number and first name into our main spreadsheet.
+Then, you can start copying/pasting the patient phone number and first name into your main spreadsheet.

-Responses started coming in.
-Of course, there were patients that did not respond to the SMS.
-For those patients, our call center folks dialed and spoke to them to reschedule their appointments.
-That’s pretty much all we had to do to get our patient bumps in order (again, technically speaking, this was not a patient bump situation)
+Responses start coming in.
+Of course, there will always be patients that do not respond to the SMS.
+For those patients, your call center folks can dial and speak to them to reschedule their appointments.
+That’s pretty much all you have to do to get your patient bumps in order (again, technically speaking, this was not a patient bump situation)